systemd/systemd/docs/CODING_STYLE.md

-- It's a good idea to use `O_NONBLOCK` when opening 'foreign' regular files, i.e.  file system objects that are supposed to be regular files whose paths where specified by the user and hence might actually refer to other types of file system objects.
+- It's a good idea to use `O_NONBLOCK` when opening 'foreign' regular files, i.e.  file system objects that are supposed to be regular files whose paths were specified by the user and hence might actually refer to other types of file system objects.
 This is a good idea so that we don't end up blocking on 'strange' file nodes, for example if the user pointed us to a FIFO or device node which may block when opening.
 Moreover even for actual regular files